harshchi19/Faculty-Management-System/README.md

 - **Course Planner:** Organize lessons, materials, and assessments in one central location to simplify curriculum creation.
 - **Smart Scheduling:** Stay organized with a smart calendar that automates tasks, schedules meetings, and provides reminders.
 - **Task Management:** Keep focused with a to-do list that helps manage deadlines and prioritize tasks with ease.
+- **Institution Login:** Faculty members can log in securely using their credentials to access the application's features.
+- **Leave Application Submission:** Faculty members can submit leave applications through the web interface, providing details such as the description, start date, and end date.
+- **Access to Tools and Applications:** The application provides links to various tools and applications commonly used in educational settings, such as Microsoft and Google apps, as well as other useful websites.
+- **AI-Powered Chatbot:** Users can interact with an AI-powered chatbot to get assistance with various queries and tasks.

 ## Installation